SirLemmings/Semaphore-Demo/Semaphore/README.md

 # Welcome to the proof-of-concept implementation for Semaphore

 ## Running a node
-Dependencise can be installed by running
+Dependencise can be installed by running:

     pip install -r requirements.txt